aica-technology/api/docs/docs/concepts/05-building-blocks/01-signals.md

 - Vector (array of floating point numbers)
 - String (plain text)

-### State messages
+## State signals

 In robot control applications, the _state_ of a robot or other objects is highly important.

+In robotics and control, one of the most useful data types is the state of an object, i.e. its spatial properties.
+The joint angles of a robot arm, the 3D position and velocity of a flying drone, or the measurement of an accelerometer or force-torque sensor are all examples of instantaneous state variables.

-AICA signals make it easy for components and controllers to exchange the following state message types.
+AICA signals make it easy for components and controllers to exchange Cartesian and joint state variables in an internally consistent way.
+For component developers, state signals are automatically converted into smart data classes that provide useful functions for conversions, transformations and other manipulations.

+The following state variables can be exchanged as signals:

 - Joint state
     - Positions